mdn/content/files/en-us/web/html/element/a/index.md

     - `_blank`: Usually a new tab, but users can configure browsers to open a new window instead.
     - `_parent`: The parent browsing context of the current one.
 If no parent, behaves as `_self`.
     - `_top`: The topmost browsing context.
 To be specific, this means the "highest" context that's an ancestor of the current one.
 If no ancestors, behaves as `_self`.
-    - `_unfencedTop`: Allows embedded [fenced frames](/en-US/docs/Web/API/Fenced_frame_API) to navigate the top-level embedding context.
+    - `_unfencedTop`: Allows embedded [fenced frames](/en-US/docs/Web/API/Fenced_frame_API) to navigate the top-level frame (i.e. traversing beyond the root of the fenced frame, unlike other reserved destinations).
 Note that the navigation will still succeed if this is used outside of a fenced frame context, but it will not act like a reserved keyword.

     > **Note:** Setting `target="_blank"` on `<a>` elements implicitly provides the same `rel` behavior as setting [`rel="noopener"`](/en-US/docs/Web/HTML/Attributes/rel/noopener) which does not set `window.opener`.